-- Existing topography for the site and at least 50 feet beyond site boundaries - Finished grades - Existing structures within 100 feet of project boundaries - Utilities
+- Existing topography for the site and at least 50 feet beyond site boundaries - Finished grades - Existing structures within 100 feet of project boundaries - Utilities - Easements both existing and proposed - Environmentally sensitive areas (e.g., gullies, ravines, swales, wetlands, steep slopes, estuaries, springs, wetlands, creeks, lakes, etc).
+For natural drainage features, show direction of flow. - 100-year flood plain boundary (if applicable) - Existing and proposed wells on-site and on adjacent properties (both "of record" and not "of record") within setbacks as specified in Appendix V-E - Existing and proposed fuel tanks - Existing and proposed on-site sanitary systems within setbacks as specified in Appendix V-E

-- Easements both existing and proposed - Environmentally sensitive areas (e.g., gullies, ravines, swales, wetlands, steep slopes, estuaries, springs, wetlands, creeks, lakes, etc).
-For natural drainage features, show direction of flow. - 100-year flood plain boundary (if applicable) - Existing and proposed wells on-site and on adjacent properties (both "of record" and not "of record") within setbacks as specified in Appendix V-E - Existing and proposed fuel tanks - Existing and proposed on-site sanitary systems within setbacks as specified in Appendix V-E - Proposed structures including roads, parking surfaces - Lot dimensions and areas - Proposed drainage facilities and sufficient cross sections and details to build - Standard stormwater plan notes.
+- Proposed structures including roads, parking surfaces - Lot dimensions and areas - Proposed drainage facilities and sufficient cross sections and details to build - Standard stormwater plan notes.
 Example notes are found in Appendix G of this volume (Volume I).
 Provide only those notes that apply.

 Topography must be field verified for all areas where site improvements are to be constructed including drainage easements and conveyance systems.
-Contour intervals on site plan shall be as follows:
+Maximum contour intervals on the site plan shall be as follows:

-- 0 to 15 percent slope: 2 foot contour intervals - 16 to 40 percent slope: 5 foot contour intervals - Greater than 40 percent slope: 10 foot contour intervals.
+- Up to 10 percent slopes: 2-foot contour intervals. - Over 10 percent to less than 20 percent slopes: 5-foot contour intervals. - 20 percent or greater slopes: 10-foot contour intervals. - Elevations shall be at 25-foot intervals.